7 injured, including teens, in prom night crash in Ashburn

 EMS plan 1 for traffic crash 79/Homan .
 Car full of teens on prom night collided with another vehicle.
 All serious to critical ages 16 to 19.
 Six total patients.
 Attending Prom for Bogan according to family. pic.twitter.com/z1pYx6zUw9— Chicago Fire Media (@CFDMedia) June 8, 2019

-Police said the vehicle with 6 teenagers, ranging in age from 16 to 19, collided with another vehicle driven by a 50-year-old man at around 1:30 Saturday morning at 79th and Homan in the Ashburn community.
+Police said six teenagers, ranging in age from 16 to 19, were in a 2019 Nissan Rouge that collided with a 2003 GMC Yukon driven by a 50-year-old man at around 1:30 a.m. in the 3400 block of West 79th Street, Chicago police and the Chicago Fire Department said.

-Family members said the teenagers were attending prom for Bogan High School.
+Family members said two of the teenagers were attending prom for Bogan High School.

-One man who said he saw the aftermath of the crash and jumped in to help.
+One man who said he saw the aftermath of the crash jumped in to help.

 "I was just hoping I could get the kid out of the car in time.
 I saw the fire kick up while the kid was in the back seat unconscious, it was a little scary you know.
 I just wanted to get him out," the witness said.

+Family of Jaeru Montgomery, 17, and his brother Jamil, 19, said they didn't attend prom but picked up their longtime childhood friends to hang out.

-Four people involved are in serious to critical condition, the three others are in fair condition.
+Four people were taken to the hospital in serious to critical condition, the other three are in fair condition.

+Jaeru has been released from the hospital, Jamil has bad spinal injuries.

 @ 0102 hours 3344 W. 79th st 2-Car high speed accident— Chicago Fire Media (@CFDMedia) June 8, 2019